Gorampa

 Gorampa's works were very influential in Sakya and also outside of the Sakya school.
 He was a major rival which Gelug scholastics responded to centuries after his death.
 His work was also a major source for the madhyamaka views of Mipham (1846–1912).
 His works were suppressed by Gelug state institutions for his polemical treatment of Tsongkhapa's views.
 In the 20th century, they were re-published by Jamgyal Rinpoche with permission from the 13th Dalai Lama.
 His work is widely studied today in Sakya, Kagyu and Nyingma scholasticism.

 Philosophy

-During Gorampa's time, the Sakya school had to content with the rise of new Tibetan Buddhist traditions which were growing rapidly, mainly the Gelug school of Tsongkhapa (1357–1419) and the Jonang school of Dolpopa (1292–1361).
-Both of these schools presented unique presentations of the madhymaka philosophy and which differed significantly from the classic Sakya interpretation of madhyamaka.
+During Gorampa's time, the Sakya school had to contend with the rise of new Tibetan Buddhist traditions which were growing rapidly, mainly the Gelug school of Tsongkhapa (1357–1419) and the Jonang school of Dolpopa (1292–1361).
+Both of these schools presented unique presentations of the madhymaka philosophy, which differed significantly from the classic Sakya interpretation of madhyamaka.
 The Sakyas had also lost political hegemony in Tibet at the time.
 As the tibetologist José Cabezón writes, "the time was therefore ripe for a committed Sa skya pa intellectual to step up and offer a defense of the classical Sa skya tradition as a whole."